cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 The `create` function also sets the `reservation_id` attribute.
 For information, [click here](http://boto.readthedocs.org/en/latest/ref/ec2.html#boto.ec2.instance.Reservation).

-Four additional `runtime_properties` are available on node instances of this type, after the `cloudify.interfaces.lifecycle.start` operation succeeds:
+The following additional `runtime_properties` are available on node instances of this type, after the `cloudify.interfaces.lifecycle.start` operation succeeds.

   * `ip` The instance's private IP address.
   * `private_dns_name` The instance's private FQDN in Amazon.